sbcshop/NFC_Breakout_Software/README.md

     | ANT1 | Dual Antenna 1 |
     | ANT2 | Dual Antenna 2 |

-     **Note:** BUZ pin -> when a card is detected, the signal goes from a high state to a low state and then back to a high state again.
+     **Note:** BUZ pin -> When a card is detected, the signal goes from a high state to a low state and then back to a high state again.

-  - Once the NFC Module and USB-TTL converter are connected, attach the converter to the USB port of the computer or laptop and check your COM Port in device manager.
+  - Once the NFC Module and USB-TTL converter are connected, attach the converter to the USB port of the computer or laptop and check your COM Port in the device manager.

     <img src="https://github.com/sbcshop/NFC_Module/blob/main/images/device_manager_comport_view.png" width="584" height="425">

-    If you don't have CH340 driver installed in PC/laptop, then checkout [CH340 Driver Installation Manual Guide](https://github.com/sbcshop/NFC_Module/blob/main/documents/CH340%20Driver%20installation%20steps.pdf).
+    If you don't have the CH340 driver installed on your PC/laptop, then check out [CH340 Driver Installation Manual Guide](https://github.com/sbcshop/NFC_Module/blob/main/documents/CH340%20Driver%20installation%20steps.pdf).

-  - Download software folder provided [here](https://github.com/sbcshop/NFC_Module/tree/main/softwares), and run .exe file, so you will see below interface of software.
+  - Download the software folder provided [here](https://github.com/sbcshop/NFC_Module/tree/main/softwares), and run the .exe file, so you will see the below interface of the software.

     <img src="https://github.com/sbcshop/NFC_Module/blob/main/images/software_interface.png" width="569" height="293">

-  - Checkout [Manual](https://github.com/sbcshop/NFC_Module/blob/main/documents/NFC%20Module%20Software%20Usage%20Instruction%20Manual.pdf) having instructions how to use NFC module with software for setup and configuration.
+  - Checkout [Manual](https://github.com/sbcshop/NFC_Module/blob/main/documents/NFC%20Module%20Software%20Usage%20Instruction%20Manual.pdf) having instructions on how to use the NFC module with software for setup and configuration.

  ### NFC module with Raspberry Pi Pico
-   - Follow the below connection to use NFC module with Pico/ Pico W
+   - Follow the below connection to use the NFC module with Pico/ Pico W

       |Pico | NFC Module | Function |
       |---|---|---|